MaibornWolff/hybrid-cloud-kafka-operator/README.md

   backend: strimzi # Name of the backend to use, optional, should be left empty unless provided by the admin
   size:  # Size configuration, optional
     class: small  # Name of a size class, available classes are specified by the operator admin.
 Use only if told to by your admin.
+  credentialsSecret: broker-credentials  # Name of a secret where the credentials for the broker should be stored, optional.
+If not set no broker-wide credentials will be created
 ```

 For each broker one or more topics can be created with the `KafkaTopic` resource which has the following options: